HAMPDEN, NEWBURGH, WINTERPORT & FRANKFORT

 The RSU #22 Code of Conduct was adopted on September 3, 2003.
 This is a state requirement.
 You may view the entire document at school or on the RSU #22 web site at http://www.rsu22.us

-Students may arrive at school at 7:25am, when supervision begins.
+Students may arrive at school at 7:20am, when supervision begins.
 The school cannot be held responsible for students who arrive before this supervision time.
 The school breakfast program begins at this time as well, and ends at 7:45am.
-Teachers arrive in their classrooms at 7:25am, and after 7:50am students are considered tardy.
+Teachers arrive in their classrooms at 7:20am, and after 7:50am students are considered tardy.
+The official start time of school is 7:50.
 Students are dismissed for the day at 2:00pm.

 Attendance and punctual arrival are seen as highly important components of the educational process.
 We will be concerned about the student unless you notify our office at 223-4282 prior to the start of school about any absence.
+If you have not notified the office by 9:00 AM, you will receive an automated phone call stating that your child is absent.
+If you do not call school to notify the office of the reason for absence, your child will have an unexcused absence.
 A parent or guardian MUST send a note giving the reason for the absence to the student’s teacher on the first day of their return to school.
 These notes are kept on file at school.
 Pupil absences are excused for the following reasons: pupil illness, illness or death in the family, religious obligations, medical appointments, and others as arranged between the parent and the principal.
 Students must also have a note from a parent or guardian before being excused during the school day for medical appointments.
 Students must be dismissed through the office for any appointments.
 Students who are absent from school are responsible for acquiring assignments and completing missed work.
 Inconsistent school attendance will affect school performance and will be reflected on the student’s report card.
 Arrangements should be made through the principal’s office when long absences are expected.

 If under exceptional circumstances, your child is required by his/her doctor to take medications during school hours and you cannot be at school to administer the medication, please contact the office.
 They will need to talk with you and provide you with the proper form to fill out.
 The form must be signed by you and your child’s physician prior to administration of any medication.
 Handwritten notes cannot be used.
 The prescription must be in the original container.
 Also, district policy states that no medications are to be transported by students on the buses.
 We appreciate your cooperation with this safety rule.